 I let my mind wander and it didn't come back (Calvin & Hobbes by Bill Watterson) Born and raised in rural Styria, Austria, all I ever wanted, was to get away to the next, bigger city.
-Only ever made it to Berlin, where I have lived the past 20 odd years.
-As soon as I escaped small town Austria and Jehovas witnessism, aged 18 to live in Graz, I made up this fine plan to first go to London, later New York, maybe Boston.
-Or maybe first to take Manhattan, then to take Berlin...
+Only ever made it to Berlin, where I have lived the past 30 odd years.
+As soon as I escaped small town Austria and Jehovas witnessism, I made up this fine plan to first take Manhattan, then to take Berlin...
 But I allowed myself to be trapped once more.
 In an ill-suited marriage.
-At least, it gave me the opportunity to travel the world, fall in love with Scotland, change my profession from photographer to golf course manager and relocate to Berlin, skipping Manhattan.
+At least, this gave me the opportunity to travel the world, fall in love with Scotland, change my profession from photographer to golf course manager and relocate to Berlin, skipping Manhattan.
 Now well into my late fifties, I have learned this: 1.) there's nothing better than a good friend 2.) it feels better to live at peace with oneself than always fretting over the road not taken 3.)
 I am a country girl after all, Berlin notwithstanding.
 This knowledge doesn't stop my mind from wandering at times.
 This is, where you, the big cyber lot, comes into the picture.
 Over the years online, I have found it very rewarding to share en route, where my mind takes me to.
 Hope, the same goes for you... ...and for those who wonder, if the image I chose to represent myself, is actually me: nope, but boy, do I wish it were!
 It is a painting by my favourite artist, Lita Cabellut.